 Cats have been slit open, bludgeoned, thrown off high places, and so forth.
-And whatever your feelings about cats, here’s why it’s serious: many serial killers and spree killers start by abusing defenceless animals, eventually working their way up to…well, people.
+And whatever your feelings about cats, here’s why it’s serious: many serial killers start by abusing defenceless animals, eventually working their way up to…well, people.

 2. Cat killing (singular)

-Now in his defence, the courts found he was intellectually challenged, so he may not have understood what he was doing.
+Now in his defence, the courts found him to have moderate intellectual disability, so he may not have understood what he was doing.
 But it didn’t help that this occurred in a neighbourhood where people were already looking for a cat killer (and no, it’s not him).

 3. Police getting attacked with a stun gun

-In January this year, two people were spotted by the police, in their attempt to steal something from a car.
-Now, pop quiz:
+In January 2017, two people were spotted by the police, in their attempt to steal something from a car.
+Now, here’s a pop quiz: